 - Red and black embroidery thread or yarn

 RELATED: Kids love reading?
 You’ll definitely want to check out these Heart Bookmarks.
+And if your kids LOVE Harry Potter, check out these Harry Potter Printable Bookmarks.

 After gathering supplies, use the paper punch to cut out 3 red circles and 3 white circles.
 Next, cut the white circles in half.
 Glue the white half circles to the red circles.